-As a guest blogger on Serbian Language Podcast, I’m often asked this question: What’s it like being African-American (i.e. black) in Serbia?
+I’m often asked this question: What’s it like being a “Black Person” in Serbia?
 It’s quite a question.
-The answer, from my perspective, is not what most people think: No one cares!
-Ha!
+The answer, from my perspective, is not what most people think.

-When I say, “No one cares” I mean this in a good way.
 One of my favorite things about Serbia is Serbian people.
 They possess, generally speaking, a curiosity about other people and cultures in a very healthy way.
-Having had the pleasure of living in Serbia for a few years I can provide some unique insight into what the experience is like for people who, like myself, have African ancestry and aspire to travel to Serbia and engage with Serbian people.
-Here are 5 reasons why being Black in Serbia is not only a “non-issue” but a benefit:
+Having had the pleasure of living in Serbia I can provide some unique insight into what the experience is like for people who, like myself, have African ancestry and aspire to travel to Serbia and engage with Serbian people.
+Here are 5 reasons why being a black person in Serbia is not only a “non-issue” but a benefit:

 Serbians love to see foreigners.
 They marvel at why we have an interest in Serbia.
 At present, Serbia is not a global tourist magnet…yet.
 As such, many Serbs never get the opportunity to see, let alone engage with, a black person.
 Interactions are friendly.
 I often tell people I felt safer and more at home in Serbia than I often feel in many parts of my own country: America.

 Being a foreigner in Serbia is viewed as cool.
 And I agree with that sentiment.
 I think it takes a special person, regardless of race, to be interested in a country like Serbia and Serbs hold this view as well.
 This means when you’re a foreigner in Serbia you are especially appreciated for having an interest in the country and the people will make you feel right at home.

 I can’t tell you how many times I walked down the streets of Belgrade, and other cities, and was greeted with a smile…a real smile that said “welcome”.
 People would often want to talk to me, especially the younger generation.